tillitis/tillitis-key1/README.md

 move itself in memory to get larger continuous memory.

-All of the TK1 software, FPGA logic, schematics, and PCB layout are open source, as all security software and hardware should be.
+All of the TK1 software, FPGA logic, schematics, and PCB layout are open source.
+Like all security software and hardware should be.
 This in itself makes it different, as other security tokens utilize closed source hardware for its security-critical operations.